Frequently Asked Questions

 How are attorneys' fees paid in a class action?

-Almost all class actions are brought on a contingent basis, which means that the attorneys only get paid out of any recovery amount they obtain.
+Almost all class actions are brought on a contingent basis, which means that the attorneys incur all costs of the litigation and only get paid out of any recovery amount they obtain.
 This system helps insure that many investors or consumers with small losses can easily afford to bring class actions to assert their rights.

 How am I eligible to be included in the class?